 Australian government related identifiers.
 Where the Personal Information includes Australian government related identifiers Supplier (a) shall not adopt the Australian government related identifier for an individual as its own identifier of the individual unless expressly directed to do so by Seagate; and (b) shall not use or disclose the Australian government related identifier except where reasonably necessary to verify the identity of the individual, or otherwise where directed to do so by Seagate.

-Personal Information Learned Employment.
-Supplier shall ensure that its employees do not divulge or misappropriate the Personal Information learned through their employment.
+Personal Information Learned Through Employment.
+Supplier shall ensure that its employees do not divulge or misappropriate the Seagate Personal Information learned through their employment.

 Consent before Transfer or Disclosure.
-Supplier shall obtain prior written consent from Seagate before disclosing or transferring Personal Information to any third party (including any Affiliate) that is not a party to this Agreement.
+Supplier shall obtain prior written consent from Seagate before disclosing or transferring social security and tax numbers to any third party (including any Affiliate) that is not a party to the DPA, including any Sub-processors.

 Return or Destroy after Purpose Achieved.
-Supplier shall stop processing and return or destroy Personal Information in its possession when it has achieved the purpose for which it was collected.
+Supplier shall stop Processing and return or destroy Seagate Personal Information in its possession when it has achieved the purpose for which it was collected.

 Backup Purposes.
-Supplier shall not copy or reproduce Personal Information except for backup purposes.
+Supplier shall not copy or reproduce Seagate Personal Information except for backup purposes.

 Required Safeguards.
 Supplier shall establish and maintain safeguards including:

 internal procedures for secure handling of Personal Information;

 technical safeguards such as firewalls, anti-virus and anti-malware software;